Sevi (singer): 2004–2010: Solo music career and the Italian period

 In 2004 Sevi won first prize and special award of the jury, participating at the "National Competition for Singers", Sofia.
 In 2005, she participated with two original songs and won the first prize at the "International Belozem Festival".
 These two songs were published in the Festival CD compilation for 2006.
 Again in 2005, Sevi was invited by the Italian producer Rocco Milano to take part in a CD compilation with her song "On My Own", co-written with Pino Biaggioli and recorded with the Italian rock band "Eldritch".
 The compilation was edited by the organization "Arts Planet".
 In 2006, Sevi participated with an author song on the "International Pop-Rock Competition for Singers and Composers" in Veliko Turnovo.
 By now she has written more than 50 songs in English and Italian.
 She has been the only Bulgarian singer to sing in the show of Sky Italia in "Club Lost" during the Sanremo Music Festival in 2007.
 She co-wrote many new songs with Rally Velinov (musician and songwriter, who is also author of the arrangements of many of her recordings, and later became the bass player in the band Sevi).
 In summer of 2008 Sevi recorded 11 new songs in collaboration with Rally Vellinov and the guitar player Peter Bratanov.
 She presented six of the songs on a one-hour live interview on "WSF Radio Chicago" on July 4, 2009.
 In August 2009, her song "Fighter For Happiness" was presented on "Many More Radio UK".
 In January 2010, in order to develop her career and popularize her music, Sevi together with Rally Velinov, formed a band also called Sevi.

 2010–present: Formation of Sevi band

-The band Sevi was formed in January 2010 by Svetlana Bliznakova with the musicians Valentin Nikolov – drums, Tania Apostolova – keyboards, Rally Velinov – bass guitar, Todor Todorov – guitar and Vladimir Donkov – guitar.
+The band Sevi was formed in January 2010 by Svetlana Bliznakova and Rally Velinov - bass guitar with the musicians Valentin Nikolov – drums, Tania Apostolova – keyboards, Todor Todorov – guitar and Vladimir Donkov – guitar.

 In August 2010 the two guitar players were replaced by the former guitarist of the alternative rock band "Awake" – Peter Bratanov.
 In March 2011 the lead guitar player of the band became Ivan Angelov, who left in the middle of 2012.
 Soon after, on May 30, 2012, lead guitarist of the band become Bobby Zasheff.
-Two weeks later, on June 14, 2012, Sevi released their first official album, "What Lies Beyond".
+On June 14, 2012, Sevi released their first official album, "What Lies Beyond".
 In the same month, the band started a national summer tour to present the album.
-On December 9, Svetlana "Sevi" Bliznakova presented her collaboration with two DJs. – "Sevi feat.
-Sugar Dj's" with their featuring track "Shocked".